chollenbeck/rad_haplotyper/README.md

 ### Installation

+### CPAN
 It requires a few Perl modules, which can in most cases be installed with `cpan` (just include the name of the actual module):

 ```
 cpan Perl::Module